Leah1977/familyfavs/README.md

 2. Is it easy to navigate?

-3. What age is the app intended for?
+3. What age is the app intended?

-As a user, I would like to be able to add my own recipes and notes for viewing.
+As a user, I would like to be able to add my recipes and notes for viewing.

 ## User Story 4

 ### Would this app be suitable for sharing recipes?

 1. Is the app easy to navigate?

 2. Are there educational advantages to this app?

 As a user, I would like to play to share my recipes with all family members and friends.

-As a first time user I would expect
+As a first time user, I would expect

 •   A registration option.

-•   A log in option.
+•   A login option.

 •   Good Graphics

 •   An example of recipes already available.

 •   A search option

-As a returning user I would expect
+As a returning user, I would expect

-•   A log in option to create a user profile.
+•   A login option to create a user profile.

-•   My profile page to be private for my use.
+•   My profile page is to be private for my use.

 •  Updated content.

-As a designer I would expect
+As a designer, I would expect

 •   All buttons to be working

 •   All links to be active

 •   To be able to navigate through the site with ease

 •   To have a 404 page to return users to the home page.

-•   Striking colors to engage the user
+•   Striking colours to engage the user

 •   To be able to add or delete categories.

 Ideas -  have a gallery to put up tried and tested recipes.

 With these user stories in mind, I put together some wireframes.
 I included all the primary requirements and issues that were raised from my user story research.

 ## Scope

 ### Essentials will include

 * Create Categories function